fabianaiolfi/pytorch-rnn-lm/kaomoji/readme.md

 | 40     | 400            | 0.5     | 28.31           |
 | 40     | 500            | 0.5     | 28.56           |

-Further models were trained but did, e.g. with more epochs and larger embedding size.
-But this didn't improve perplexity.
+Further models were trained, e.g. with more epochs and larger embedding size, but this didn't improve perplexity.
 Neither did changing the dropout value above or below 0.5

 ## 3. Generate kaomojis using model with lowest perplexity
 1. Use `???/generate.sh` to generate output \